GitHub-Admin-Customer-Repos/Copilot-Hands-On/sql_labs/sql_analytical_functions.md

-# GitHub Copilot Python Analytical Functions
+# GitHub Copilot SQL Analytical Functions

 We will be using a public data set in BigQuery as our data source.